Family Meetings: How to Have Peace and Avoid Arguments

 In every family, there are rules about what can and cannot be said, what topics are off-limits, what emotions are okay to express and whether conflict is handled – addressed immediately or swept under the carpet.
 These factors can make family meetings difficult.
 Some of the "taboo" topics and communication styles will have to be modified, so be sure to warn everyone ahead of time.

-Realize Some Family Members Might Not Participate
+Some Family Members Might Not Participate in a Care Plan

 If you are the caregiver and the person arranging the family meeting, contact each person individually and clearly state your reason for calling the meeting.
 Try your best to get each person to participate.
 But in the end, you might not be able to convince some family members and will have to proceed without them.
 All you can do is get as much buy-in from as many family members as you can.